 Molly scarcely missed a beat.
 Just a year before the Titanic’s tragic voyage she was instrumental in the establishment of America’s first juvenile court and devoted her substantial charitable efforts to the aid of destitute children.

 In 1914, Molly ran for Senate but abandoned her campaign when World War One broke out to work with the American Committee for devastated France.
-She helped the wounded and rebuilt ruined buildings, and was awarded the French Legion of Honor.
+She helped the wounded and rebuilt ruined buildings.
+She was awarded the French Legion of Honor.

 Ever eager to try new things, Molly spent the final years of her life as an actress.
 She died aged 65 on October 26, 1932.